simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 ## Configuration changes

+Our assets have been moved from the `www` to the `public` directory.
+You will have to update your webserver to reflect this change.

 Quite some options have been changed or removed.
 We recommend to start with a fresh template from `config/config.php.dist` and migrate the settings you require to the new config file manually.